 What documents do I need to submit?

-1. A visa application form filled via the e-konsulat system, printed and signed.
+1. Visa application form registered through the e-konsulat system, printed and signed.

 3. Passport issued within last ten years, valid for at least three months from the expected return date, with at least two blank pages for visas.
 If you have another valid passport, you should attach it to the visa application form.

-4. A copy of the passport page with personal data and a photo.
+4. Copy of the passport personal data page.

-• Written consent of the child’s parent(s) to apply for a visa, confirmed by a notary.
-If there is only one guardian, it should be proved by a birth certificate, a court decision on exclusive parental custody or a death certificate of the other parent.
+3. In case the parent(s)s is/are not present at the time of submitting the visa application, a written consent of the minor’s parent(s), certified by a notary is required.
+If there is only one guardian, it should be confirmed by a birth certificate, a court decision on exclusive parental custody or a death certificate of the other parent.

 If a child is entered in their parent's or a legal guardian’s passport, please submit a separate visa application.
 The visa will be pasted into the parent's or the legal guardian's passport.